OneGeology/documentation/docs/providingdata/server_setup/esri_pro.rst

    Figure 20 - Enabling WFS capabilities in *Service Editor* dialog

-After activating WFS, you’ll have access to the properties of this capability.
+After activating WFS, you'll have access to the properties of this capability.
 Some of these properties will coincide with WMS properties, but there will also be WFS specific properties, such us namespace, prefix or maximum number of features returned.

 .. figure:: images/esri/arcpro12.PNG
    :alt: WFS service properties

    Figure 21 - WFS service properties

-For more information on how to create a simple feature WFS service and how to edit its GetCapabilities document, go to the WMS section of this cookbook or to ESRI’s documentation about `WFS services <http://server.arcgis.com/en/server/latest/publish-services/windows/wfs-services.htm>`_.
+For more information on how to create a simple feature WFS service and how to edit its GetCapabilities document, go to the WMS section of this cookbook or to ESRI's documentation about `WFS services <http://server.arcgis.com/en/server/latest/publish-services/windows/wfs-services.htm>`_.

 .. todo::